-Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker.
-The chief operating decision maker is responsible for allocation of recourses and assessing performance of the operating segments and has been identified as the CEO and CFO of the Company.
+Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision makers.
+The chief operating decision makers are responsible for allocation of resources and assessing performance of the operating segments and have been identified as the CEO and CFO of the Company.
 The Company operates as one reportable segment.